zubeydesisman/ruby-enumerables-generalized-map-and-reduce-lab-seattle-web-102819/README.md

 In this lab, you should write a generalized `map` and `reduce` method.
 Both of these methods will take a block and require that you pass information between the method and the block.
+Write your code in the `lib/my_code.rb` file.

 ### `map`